siriusphp/invokator/docs/3_callable_modifiers.md

 ## The "with arguments" modifier

-This modifier can be used when you have a callable that has a specific signature and you don't want to wrap change its signature nor do you want to wrap it inside an anonymous function (eg: because you want to serialize the stack)
+This modifier can be used when you have a callable that has a specific signature, and you don't want to wrap change its signature nor do you want to wrap it inside an anonymous function (eg: because you want to serialize the stack)

 ```php
 use function Sirius\StackRunner\with_arguments;